BBQGOD/rrl-DM_HW/README.md

 # Rule-based Representation Learner

+## **New Feature**

+The code is adapted to both classification and regression tasks.
+The regression task is supported by the new loss function, i.e., the Huber loss.
+It also supports predefined test sets.

+*Original Readme*:

 ## Updates
 *The following updates have been summarized as a paper ([Learning Interpretable Rules for Scalable Data Representation and Classification](https://arxiv.org/abs/2310.14336)) and accepted by TPAMI.* :tada::tada::tada: